DefinitelyTyped/DefinitelyTyped/README.md

 }
 ```

-If there are other packages on DefinitelyTyped that are incompatible with the new version, you will need to add path mappings to the old version.
-You will also need to do this for packages depending on packages depending on the old version.
+If there are other packages in DefinitelyTyped that are incompatible with the new version, you will need to add path mappings to the old version.
+You will also need to do this recursively for packages depending on packages depending on the old version.

-For example, `react-router` depends on `history@2`, so [react-router `tsconfig.json`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/react-router/tsconfig.json) has a path mapping to `"history": [ "history/v2" ]`;
-transitively `react-router-bootstrap` (which depends on `react-router`) also adds a path mapping in its [tsconfig.json](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/react-router-bootstrap/tsconfig.json).
+For example, `react-router` depends on `history@2`, so [react-router `tsconfig.json`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/react-router/v2/tsconfig.json) has a path mapping to `"history": [ "history/v2" ]`.
+Transitively, `react-router-bootstrap` (which depends on `react-router`) also needed to add the same path mapping (`"history": [ "history/v2" ]`) in its `tsconfig.json` until its `react-router` dependency was udpated to the latest version.

 Also, `/// <reference types=".." />` will not work with path mapping, so dependencies must use `import`.